ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ## Question 7.
 How to check if an object is an array or not?

+### Answer

-> The best way to find whether an object is instance of a particular class or not using `toString` method from `Object.prototype`
+The best way to find whether an object is instance of a particular class or not using `toString` method from `Object.prototype`

 ```javascript
 var arrayList = [1 , 2, 3];